elisagomezcambronero/Project-Top_Spotify_Songs_and_Artists/README.md

 As a result from a complex dataset with multiple information about songs, artists and events we will get the following conclusions (notebook/Conclusions):

 *"According to the musician, pop music is inherently popular because it creates a sense of familiarity for listeners"- elle magazine*.
-Top spotify music predominat genre was by far Pop Genre.
+Top spotify music predominant genre was by far Pop Genre.
 ![](images/Song_Genre.png)

 *Where does most popular artists come from?*

 The United States is the most influential country in the industry and with this dataset we can confirm that US is the country where most influencial artist are from: